prabindh/euclid/README.md

-# euclid labeller, and euclidaug augment engine
+# euclid labeller, and euclidaug augment engine for friction-less Deep Learning
 Euclid object labeller for object detection training purposes based on Python.
 Tested on Linux, Windows, and Mac.

 - Supports Kitti format